CosmoUiT: A Vision Transformer-UNet Hybrid for Fast and Accurate Emulation of 21-cm Maps from the Epoch of Reionization

 The \texttt{CosmoUiT} takes the dark matter (DM) and halo fields along with the reionization parameters as its inputs and emulates the 3D ionization map of IGM, which is then converted to the brightness temperature map of the redshifted 21-cm signal.
-We aim to capture the large-scale as well as small-scale features in the emulated 3D maps; to achieve that, we have used the multi-head self-attention mechanism of the transformer to capture the long-range dependencies and convolutional layers in the UNet to capture the small-scale variations in the field.
+We aim to capture large as well as small-scale features in the emulated 3D maps; to achieve this, we have used the multi-head self-attention mechanism of the transformer to capture long-range dependencies, and convolutional layers in the UNet to capture small-scale variations in the field.
 Furthermore, we provide the reionization parameters during training to both the vision transformer block and UNet block to ensure that the reionization parameter influences the training to provide the output signal conditioned on the input reionization parameters.
 This hybrid design overcomes the limitations of earlier emulators.
-It provides a fast and accurate framework for generating 3D 21-cm redshifted signal cubes across the EoR parameter space, setting up the basis for the field-level inference with SKAO observations.\\ This article is organized as follows: In section~\ref{sec:simulations}, we describe the simulation framework and the reionization parameter space for the training and testing datasets.
-The section~\ref{sec:Methodology} presents the theoretical background of the vision transformer and a detailed description of \texttt{CosmoUiT} architecture.
-We present our results and validation against reference simulations in section~\ref{sec:Results}.
-Finally, section~\ref{sec:Summary} summarizes our findings and outlines future directions.
+It provides a fast and accurate framework for generating 3D 21-cm redshifted signal cubes across the EoR parameter space, laying the groundwork for field-level inference with SKAO observations.